jemalbrins/docs/maps.rst

 image file); the first value is the width, and the second value is the height; both are in pixels.

 ``iconAnchor`` controls where the "tip" of the icon is, relative to the top-left corner of the image itself.
-The first value is the left offset of the tip, and the second value is the top offset of the tip.
-The icon will be placed such that the tip is located at whatever coordinates the marker is given.
+The two values control the markers left and top offset.
+The default values are [0,0], centering the marker on top of the lat/lng coordinate.
 In the above example, the marker is placed at coordinates (41.838299, -87.706953) - these are actually the coordinates for the tip of the marker.
 Since the ``iconAnchor`` specifies that the tip is 35 pixels from the left and 35 pixels from the top of the image, the icon will appear to go 35 pixels above and to the left of whatever coordinates you give the marker.

 Using the Chicago tileset
 -------------------------